cybearl/celk/README.md

 # celk
 A brute-forcing tool to work with Bitcoin and Ethereum addresses entirely written in Typescript.

-Note that, the goal of this project is not about providing the fastest generator.
-It is more like an experiment to see how far I can optimize a Typescript/Node.js project for heavy computations.
-So, yeah, this project is entirely written in Typescript with no external dependencies for the kernel itself.

 The goal that I have, is to build a dual (Xeon | Epyc)-based home server, and to run this project on it for years (or decades lol) to see if I can brute-force some addresses, of course, it's almost impossible but who knows, maybe I'll be lucky.